 The rehabilitation of the Russell & Irons building as proposed is largely in keeping with typical mill rehabilitation projects that have been reviewed and approved by RIHPHC and NPS in recent years.
-The distinguishing characteristics of this building are its high degree of original fabric and architectural integrity (elevators, staircases, windows, doors, vaults...).
+The distinguishing characteristics of this building are its high degree of original fabric and architectural integrity (elevators, staircases, windows, doors, vaults...), and that it will be rehabbed for office space rather than residential use.
 The issues that are of most concern are the retention of the decorative elevator, and the extent of sandblasting that will be done to walls, columns and ceilings.
+The proposed modifications are acceptable.
 We disagree with the assumption that the brick walls and wood framing were originally exposed, because there is clear evidence of extensive sandblasting in many areas.
 There are also a few areas that have not been painted.
 For this reason, we recommend a condition on where additional sand-blasting can occur.
-The decorative elevator cab, shaft, skylight and landing gates are historic fabric and character-defining, and we are pleased that this feature will be largely preserved.
+In addition, we feel that the decorative elevator cab, shaft, skylight and landing gates are historic fabric and character-defining.
+They should be retained to the greatest extent possible.
 We do not object to the proposed painted sign on the north elevation.
-We recommend preliminary approval of this Part 2 application with conditions noted on the attached form.
+We recommend preliminary approval of this Part 2 application with conditions noted below.